-Born in 1972 in Amsterdam, Gabriel Lester is a representative of the young generation of European artists active in the international scene.
+Born in 1972 in Amsterdam, Gabriel Lester is a representative figure among a young generation of European artists active on the international scene.
 Lester works across various disciplines including cinema, music, performance, installation, sculpture and architecture.
-Atmospheric and perceptual, many of Lester’s works revolves around the nature of the media of our time, transforming space and time through meticulously altering media and forms.
-Profoundly inspired by cinema from an early age, “How to Act”, one of Lester’s best known and widely exhibited piece expands the territory of cinema by bringing it into a discourse of space and time.
-Continuing such efforts, “All Right”, a commission for the 2006 Busan Biennale, re-defines filmmaking in the era of new technology and its culture.
-Many of Lester’s works are architecturally experimental; one notable cases being “Melancholia in Arcadia”, an installation presenting a frozen cinematic moment in an architectural space.
+Atmospheric and perceptual, many of Lester’s works evolve around the very nature of the media of our time.
+He transforms the space and time by meticulously altering the media and forms.
+Strongly inspired by cinema, Lester’s works challenge the reality of perception and draw on collective imagination through his dramatic theatrical illusions.

-Lester’s work has been placed in many prestigious collections like Museum Boijmans van Beuningen, Stedelijk Museum, Museum De Paviljoens, Almere, MUDAM, Fondation Musée d’Art Moderne Grand-Duc Jean, Rabobank Art Collection, and 21CMuseum, Louisville, USA.
+Lester’s work has been placed in many prestigious collections like Museum Boijmans van Beuningen, Stedelijk Museum, Museum De Paviljoens, Almere, MUDAM, Fondation Musée d’Art Moderne Grand-Duc Jean, Rabobank Art Collection, 21CMuseum, Louisville, United States.
+Lester collaborates with Rem Koolhaas/OMA and an interdisciplinary team on an architectural project at United Nations’ New York Headquarter.
+In 2012 Lester participated in the dOCUMENTA (13).
+He was also shortlisted for the 2013 Absolut Art Award.

 ARTFORUM, “Gabriel Lester DE APPEL ARTS CENTRE”, by Huib Haye van der Werf, October, 2016 [download pdf]